 DISCUSSION

-To the best of our knowledge, this study represents the first attempt to assess the performance of PC billing codes in the critically ill pediatric population.
+To the best of our knowledge, this study represents the first attempt to assess the performance of PC administrative codes in the critically ill pediatric population.
 In our single academic children’s hospital, we found ICD-9 and ICD-10 codes for PC were highly specific but not sensitive for identifying critically ill children who received PC consultation.
 The negative predictive value was high, but the positive predictive value was moderate, at best.
-Based on these findings, there may be considerable risk of misclassification when using these codes to identify PC involvement within administrative data.
+Based on these findings, there may be considerable risk of misclassification when using these codes to identify PC involvement within administrative data for research, program development or quality improvement.